 Degree-seeking students with autism spectrum disorder are paired with peer mentors in an effort to increase engagement in university life.
 The peer-mentors provide support in navigating social aspects of university life such as participating in campus life events, interacting with instructors, classmates, and roommates, and networking with research mentors and potential employers.
 Mentors and mentees meet monthly to set goals and reflect on progress.

 Weekly Group Meetings

-SOCIAL Gators meet weekly on Fridays from 3:00pm-4:00pm at the Disability Resource Center in Reid Hall to review on their experiences both in and outside of the classroom.
+SOCIAL Gators meet weekly on Mondays from 5:00pm-6:30pm and Tuesdays from 9:00am to 10:30am at the Disability Resource Center in Reid Hall to review on their experiences both in and outside of the classroom.
 In addition, monthly discussion topics include presentations on: health and wellness, using social media, coping skills, managing anxiety, career seeking, and law enforcement.
 Meetings are designed to help individuals lead lives that are more independent.

 Participants can receive educational learning and success strategies as well as support in the management of disability impact on academic performance.
 Weekly meetings with the Disability Resource Center learning specialists can keep students organized on the right track toward completion of goals.

-SOCIAL Gators is offered through a section of the first-year Florida course in Spring 2018.
+SOCIAL Gators is offered through a section of an online course in Spring 2018.
 The course is designed to help students develop skills that support a fulfilling college experience at UF.

 Email SOCIAL Gators for more information at: SOCIALgators@ufsa.ufl.edu.

 If you have questions, please contact Amanda Brown, Associate Director, at AmandaBr@ufsa.ufl.edu